ENTREPRENEURSHIP EDUCATION EMPOWERS EVERYONE

-The Close School believes that entrepreneurship is not just a technical process of launching new companies, but is a set of personal and professional skills that foster the pursuit of innovation in business, personal, and career contexts.
-Students in every college and school at Drexel are able to connect through the Close School to curricular, extracurricular, and experiential programs that support their entrepreneurial efforts.
-The School serves the regional entrepreneurial and business community through its thought leadership in entrepreneurship research.
+We believe that entrepreneurship is not just a technical process of launching new companies.
+Rather, it is a set of personal and professional skills that foster the pursuit of innovation in business, personal and career contexts.
+Students from every college and school at Drexel are able to connect through the Close School to curricular, extracurricular and experiential programs that support entrepreneurial efforts.
+We also serve the regional entrepreneurial and business community through thought leadership in entrepreneurship research.

-The School will offer academic programs in conjunction with Drexel’s other colleges and schools for entrepreneurially-focused students, and build joint offerings in entrepreneurship.
 Our faculty consists of 1) joint appointments with Drexel professors across the university whose work incorporates entrepreneurship and innovation, and 2) a "clinical faculty" of practicing entrepreneurs whose involvement will deepen Drexel's connection to the corporate and entrepreneurship communities.

-The Charles D. Close School of Entrepreneurship is home to the Laurence A. Baiada Institute for Entrepreneurship, our already successful catalyst and incubator for student business ideas.
+The Charles D. Close School of Entrepreneurship is also home to the Laurence A. Baiada Institute for Entrepreneurship, our already successful catalyst and incubator for student business ideas.